Julien-Boulanger/webpage/index.markdown

   <source src="assets/img/Dom_fond_penta.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>
-A fundamental domain for the SL(2,R)-orbit of the golden L.
+A fundamental domain for the SL(2,R)-orbit of the golden L in the moduli space of translation surfaces.